 The RDM will also request your attendance at a brie ng meeting (in person or if not possible by telephone or video conference).
 The purpose of this meeting is for the RDM to present the project design vision for Karrinyup, to discuss your individual tenancy and how it sits within the overall redevelopment, the status of appointing your creative project team and answer any queries you may have.

-The design approval process involves three separate stages, each requiring the issuing of an approval by the RDM.
+The design approval process involves three separate stages, each requiring the issuing of approval by the RDM.

 Stage 1 – Concept Plans